-Additionally, the bill enhances employment preferences for veterans and military spouses in both public and private sectors by introducing new definitions, such as "qualifying discharge," which includes honorable discharges and those related to sexual orientation, gender identity, or gender expression.
-It specifies that spouses of active duty service members and veterans with service-connected disabilities are entitled to employment preferences.
-The bill ensures that individuals returning from active military duty are treated as being on furlough or leave of absence, allowing them to retain their seniority and benefits, while emphasizing that these preferences do not violate any state or local equal employment opportunity laws.
-Overall, the bill aims to create a more supportive framework for military personnel and their families, facilitating their reintegration into the workforce.
+Additionally, the bill enhances employment preferences for veterans and military spouses in both public and private sectors by introducing new definitions, such as "qualifying discharge," which encompasses honorable discharges and those related to sexual orientation, gender identity, or gender expression.
+It ensures that individuals returning from active military duty are treated as being on furlough, preserving their seniority and benefits.
+The legislation emphasizes that these employment preferences comply with state and local equal employment opportunity laws, ultimately aiming to create a more inclusive workforce for those who have served in the military and their families.

 Substitute Bill: 38.04.010, 38.42.010, 41.18.150, 41.20.050, 41.40.170, 43.24.130, 41.04.010, 41.44.120, 73.16.031, 73.16.010, 73.16.051, 73.16.110